 Global Perspective on Equity Crowdfunding

-Equity crowdfunding is a global phenomenon, and while Rule 506(C) is specific to the U.S., many countries have developed their own regulations and practices.
+Equity crowdfunding is a global phenomenon, and while Rule 506(c) is specific to the U.S., many countries have developed their own regulations and practices.

 - European Union: The European Crowdfunding Service Providers Regulation (ECSPR) oversees crowdfunding platforms.
 It's designed to offer a unified legal framework for crowdfunding services, thereby promoting cross-border fundraising activities within the EU.